50 Days of Preparation | Discover the Meaning of the Counting of the Omer

 After the Counting of the Omer, when the 50-day period comes to a close, you are ready for a fresh start and open to receive the empowerment of God’s Word and Spirit at Shavuot.
 God speaks to His people and He will speak to you.
 Break any agreements you’ve made that you cannot hear God’s voice!

 Again, these steps are not intended to be formulaic.
-They are simply a framework for which God operates according to His timeline—from Passover to Shavuot—and gives you an opportunity to step into His ways of operation!
+They are simply a framework that reveals God’s intentions during this time—from Passover to Shavuot—and gives you an opportunity to step into His ways of operation!

 An Omer | An Offering and an Opportunity

-“…Messiah also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.” (vv 25-27)
+- “…Messiah also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.” –Ephesians 5:25-27 (emphasis added)

-God’s Word declares Israel’s restoration, and you can be a part of this prophetic fulfillment as we grow closer to the time of His return.
+God’s Word declares Israel’s restoration, and you can participate in this prophetic fulfillment as we approach His return.

-As we count up to Shavuot (Pentecost), prepare for a time of refreshing.
+As we count up to Shavuot, prepare for a time of refreshing.
 Reflect on the powerful sacrifice of Jesus at Passover.
 It is only through the blood covering that we can receive the indwelling of the Holy Spirit.
-The counting of the omer is a special time to reflect on the connection between these two feasts and open our hearts more fully to Jesus– in the coming days, may you receive all He desires to impart to you!
+The Counting of the Omer is a special time to reflect on the connection between these two feasts and open our hearts more fully to Jesus.
+May you receive all He desires to impart to you in the coming days!